hannobraun/caterpillar/cp1/README.md

 - **Self-hosting:** Split the system into an interface and a language runtime, run that language runtime in WebAssembly, implement a Caterpillar to WASM compiler in Caterpillar, then re-implement the language runtime in Caterpillar.

 There are many other things I can imagine, but let's leave it at that for now.
 I wouldn't be surprised if this prototype ran its course and I felt the need to start again with a modified approach, even before I make it to stretch goals.

-## Acknowledgements

-Thanks go to [Martin Dederer](https://github.com/martindederer) for suggesting the name!